Rich, aromatic and packed with onions, you can use this curry broth to make all your favourite Indian takeaway style curry sauces.

 - Other Ingredients: Garlic, Salad Tomato, Water, Vegetable Oil, Tomato Puree, Creamed Coconut Block, Salt.

-How To Make Curry Broth
+How To Make Indian Takeaway Style Curry Broth

 Although making curry broth is a bit of a labour of love, it is very easy.
 The majority of time is spent simply allowing the ingredients to cook away, making it good for a lazy day of cooking ahead.
 With the curry broth portioned and frozen, you’ll be rewarded for your efforts with delicious takeaway style curry sauce in a matter of minutes whenever you desire.